-Turning too sharply while trenching will cause the trencher to jam in the trench and stall, leading
+Turning too sharply while trenching will cause the trencher to jam in the trench and stall, leading to excessively high hydraulic fluid temperatures It may also risk bending the trencher boom.

 Exercise caution when turning and proceed carefully.

 MAKING SHARP TURNS